radek-drw/Portfolio/NOTES.md

 - avoids repeated calls to `document.getElementById` / `querySelector` during validation and error handling
 - improves performance by reducing DOM lookups
 - keeps the code shorter, cleaner, and easier to maintain

+## to do

+1. add locks i dynamodb for terraform state and add s3 versioning